 Best of all, at the magical $100 price, they’re way cheaper than true wireless models from Apple, Jabra, Beats, and Sony, proving that you don’t have to spend tons of money for a great set of wireless buds.

 Even though they’ve been around awhile, the Stylish’s 6.5 hours of battery per charge beats several of today’s best buds, including both of Apple’s AirPods models.
 Their elegant charging case extends that to 26 hours, and if you ever find yourself in need of a quick top-up, the 1More Stylish can give you an extra three hours after just 15 minutes spent in the case.
 With Bluetooth 5 and support for aptX and AAC, the wireless connection is clear and reliable.

 Perhaps the best feature of the 1More Stylish is their sound quality.
 As with the majority of 1More products we’ve tested, the Stylish sound way better than their humble price suggests.
 “With bold bass and well-balanced mid and treble frequencies, the headphones made all genres I listened to … sound just the way I expected,” our reviewer noted.

-Of course, when you’re in this price range, there are a few features that don’t show up.
-There’s no active noise cancellation, no passthrough mode for piping in outside sounds, and you’ll need to control volume from your phone’s rockers (or your voice assistant).
-But given the Stylish’s many strengths, those are all fair compromises for what you do get.
+Of course, when you’re in this price range, there are a couple of features that don’t show up.
+There’s no active noise cancellation and no passthrough mode for piping in outside sounds.
+But given the Stylish’s many strengths, these are both fair compromises for what you get.